mati-rodriguez80/photo_app/README.md

 * Use JavaScript for some of the features of the app both adding a js file in the javascript folder and within script elements
 * Add image upload functionality using CarrierWave and MiniMagick

+## Clone Repository

+If you are going to clone this repository, remember to execute these steps before you run the app locally:

+* yarn add bootstrap@4.6.1 jquery popper.js
+* bundle install
+* rails db:migrate
+* ImageMagick or GraphicsMagick command-line tool has to be installed

 ### General Information

 * Ruby version: 2.7.5